What’s Rye Bike Festival?

 How do I register and by when?

-Register here.
-You’ll see the race named in Norwegian: “Rye terrengsykkelfestival”.
-On the registration form the correct dates are automatically ticked for you, but please check.
-Notice that the Elite category is named differently in Norway, you’ll see the category as Elite senior in the registration form.
-Ordinary registration is open until, and including, 23rd April 2018.
-Late registration is possible for all categories until 2 hours before start of your category at a higher cost, but riders who register after the ordinary registration are not seeded for the first stage (which is a time trial).
-To register late, use the link provided above or go to the Secretariat on the arena.
+The registration site is not available yet.
+Ordinary registration will be open until, and including, 22.
+April 2019.
+Late registration is possible for all categories until 2 hours before the start of your category, at a higher cost.
+Note that riders who register after the ordinary registration are not seeded for the first stage (which is a time trial).
+To register late, use the link that will be provided, or go to the Secretariat on the arena.
 The Secretariat has a terminal for card payments.

 Where can I find information?